My Career Advancement Account Frequently Asked Questions for Schools

 All military spouses are offered coaching by the My Career Advancement Account Scholarship program to assist with the following:

-Education, Training and Licensing: Spouses work with career coaches to create a plan of action that considers financial aid options, education and training program resources, credential or licensure information, and, for eligible spouses, the My Career Advancement Account Scholarship.
+Education, Training, and Licensing: Spouses work with career coaches to create a plan of action that considers financial aid options, education and training program resources, and credential or licensure information.
 The scholarship provides a maximum education benefit of $4,000 with an annual fiscal year cap of $2,000 to assist eligible military spouses who need professional credentials to meet their portable career goals.
-Annual cap waivers are available for licensure and certificate programs if there is an upfront tuition cost that exceeds $2,000, up to the maximum education benefit of $4,000.
+Annual cap waivers are available for licensure and certificate programs if there is an upfront tuition cost that exceeds $2,000 up to the maximum education benefit of $4,000.

-The My Career Advancement Account Scholarship pays only for tuition for certificates or associate degrees with a specified concentration or major and examinations leading to a recognized license or industry certification.
-Certificates may be for postgraduate work.
+The My Career Advancement Account Scholarship only pays for tuition for certificates or associate degrees with a specified concentration or major and examinations leading to a recognized license or industry certification.
+Certificates and credentials may be for postgraduate work.

-- Tuition for courses and examinations that are not included in the spouse’s Education and Training Plan and those that the spouse started before the approval of the financial assistance document
+- Tuition for courses and examinations that are not included in the spouse’s Education and Training Plan (ETP)

 - Books, supplies, equipment, uniforms, computers and electronic devices of any kind